fallen-icarus/cardano-loans/README.md

 | Claim an expired loan | 0.994895 ADA |
 | Claim a fully paid loan | 0.920759 ADA |

 During testing, it was possible to use 9 different assets as collateral for a loan before hitting the transaction limits.
-The bottleneck is in the `AcceptLoan` step.
+The bottleneck is in the `AcceptOffer` step.

 ## End-to-End Example (Simplified)